at350/Frey-Hacks-2022/README.md

 App info:
-- Flight price refers to the flight per adult
+- Flight price refers to the price per adult